wp-plugins/who-owns-your-country/README.md

 Changelog
 -----------------

+### 0.92
+* Fixed some PHP warnings for empty objects
+* Changed the way whoowns tables are called

 ### 0.91
 * Fixed the header of whoowns.php to point to most recent file
 * Fixed typo in utils.php (from <? to <?php)